boyusunokia/practicegit/readme.txt

-Git isa version control system.
+Git is not always free.